 Direct insurer (also: primary insurer)

-Company which accepts risks in exchange for an insurance premium and which has a direct contractual relationship with the policyholder (private individual, company, organisation).
+Company which accepts risks in exchange for payment of an insurance premium and pays indemnification for the insured loss in the event of a claim.
+A direct insurer has a direct contractual relationship with the policyholder (private individual, company, organisation).

 Disaster finance concept

 Disaster risk financing programmes guarantee rapid financial assistance for countries impacted by natural catastrophes.

 Determination of the present value of future profits through multiplication by the corresponding discount factor.
 In the case of the loss reserves this is necessary because of the new profit calculation methods for tax purposes applicable to German joint-stock corporations.

 Orientation of business policy towards various revenue streams in order to mitigate the effects of e. g. economic fluctuations or natural catastrophes and thereby minimise the volatility of results.
 Diversification is an instrument of growth policy and risk policy for a company.